-Coronavirus antibody tests are done to detect the presence of antibodies in the blood that has been developed against coronavirus.
-A positive corona antibody test presumably means that a person was infected by coronavirus at some point in the past.
-However, a positive result does not indicate that a person is currently having coronavirus infection.
+Coronavirus antibody tests are done to detect the presence of antibodies in the blood that have developed against coronavirus.
+A positive coronavirus antibody test presumably means that a person was infected by coronavirus at some point in the past.
+However, a positive result does not indicate that a person is currently having a coronavirus infection.

 How do coronavirus antibody tests work?

-In the case of a novel coronavirus, a detectable antibody level in the blood can be achieved 1 – 2 weeks post-infection.
+In the case of SARS-CoV-2, a detectable antibody level in the blood can be achieved 1 – 2 weeks post-infection.